 Approved for FL Occupational Therapists for 4.5 continuing education hours - CE Broker # 20-650750.

 Education Resources is an approved agency by the PT Board of CA for 4 contact hours.
-This continuing competence activity has been approved by the NC Physical Therapy Association #19-0722-021.
 This activity is provided by the TX Board of PT Examiners accredited provider #1910017TX for 4 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.
-Participant's License Number _________.